Open-STEM/IntroToRoboticsV2/course/course_info/index.rst

 and switch to Python once you gain more familiarity with programming the robots.

-The course has several modules you will work through, starting with an introduction to robotics and later covering driving, sensors, the manipulator (robot arm) and more.
+The course has several modules you will work through, starting with an introduction to robotics and later covering driving, sensors, the manipulator (robot arm), and more.
 Each module contains many interactive challenges using the robot; we recommend that you attempt each one in order to get a better understanding of how to program your XRP.
 With each module, new programming techniques are introduced to solve concrete robot problems, not as abstract unattached learning.
-This way students will see the relevance and need for each concept introduced.
+This way, students will see the relevance and need for each concept introduced.
 The course ends with a challenging final project that brings together everything you have learned in all the previous modules.

 .. figure:: deliveryRobotImage.png